Ohio Wesleyan University: Profile

 Ohio Wesleyan University is accredited by The Higher Learning Commission, and is a member of the Great Lakes Colleges Association, the Oberlin Group, and the Five Colleges of Ohio, a consortium of Ohio liberal arts colleges which also includes Kenyon College, Oberlin College, The College of Wooster, and Denison University.

 For 2011, Ohio Wesleyan accepted approximately 52% of its regular decision applicants, 33% of its transfer applicants, and had a yield rate of 26%.
 In 2010, the college accepted 36% of its international applicants.
 The middle 50% range of matriculating students for the class of 2010 was 1125–1320 for the SAT (old scale) and 24–30 for the ACT.
 Approximately 35% of accepted applicants were granted internal scholarships.
 Ohio Wesleyan follows a need-blind admission policy; financial circumstances are not considered when deciding whether to admit applicants.
 As of 2010, OWU's 1,950 students come from 43 states and 57 countries; 47% are from Ohio, 11% are international, and 54% are female.
 The student body is about 10% Asian, 6% Hispanic, and 9% Black.
 Fifty-nine percent of Ohio Wesleyan students claim no religious affiliation.
 The student-faculty ratio is 11:1 and faculty members teach all classes.
 Excluding independent studies and senior theses, nearly 60% of Ohio Wesleyan's class sections have fewer than twenty students enrolled.
 Ohio Wesleyan is generally known for a strong "left-leaning" student body and an administration with a "permissive" attitude.
 In 2007, 60% of OWU students favored the Democratic Party.
-In its 2015 edition of U.S. college rankings, Niche (company) ranked Ohio Wesleyan 56th (out of 880 colleges) most politically liberal college in the U.S.
+In its 2015 edition of U.S. college rankings, Niche ranked Ohio Wesleyan 56th (out of 880 colleges) most politically liberal college in the U.S.

 Ohio Wesleyan admits students of all cultures, lifestyles, and socio-economic backgrounds.
 An index examining gay-friendly policies places OWU among the nation's gay-friendly colleges, and the university enacts policies to meet the six criteria developed by the Campus-Pride organization for recruiting and supporting students from a lesbian, gay, bisexual, and transgender population.
 Nearly 18% of students at Ohio Wesleyan receive Federal Pell Grants, which mostly go to students whose family incomes are below $40,000.
 This measure indicates the degree to which economically disadvantaged groups are represented at OWU.

 The faculty consists of 142 tenured members.
 As of 2010, all the university's tenured or tenure-track faculty members hold a PhD or other terminal degree.
 The faculty is 37% female and 63% male, with 10% from underrepresented groups.
 Also as of 2006, women constitute 37% of the tenured professors and earn 94% of what male professors earn – numbers which suggest favorable gender circumstances.